The Sagrada Familia basilica in Barcelona viewed through trees and palm fronds

 Universitat Pompeu Fabra Courses:

 In addition to courses at the Study Center, students may also take two of their courses at UPF.
 Explore course options on the UPF website here.
 Courses at UPF are called "modules".
 UPF operates on a trimester schedule, so students studying abroad in the UMN fall semester will take "fall" courses at UPF.
 Students studying abroad in the UMN spring semester will take "winter" courses at UPF.
+There is no additional cost for the option to take courses at UPF.

 Academic Considerations:

 • Final courses are subject to change and will be communicated to accepted students directly.
+All courses are offered both fall and spring semester, however enrollment in any particular course cannot be guaranteed.

 • Students taking courses at UPF must take exactly 2 courses at UPF.